 ‘Stop de Kindermoord’ took measures against car traffic - they occupied accidents blackspots, organising special days where streets were closed to allow children to play safely, they cycled with an organ in front of the house of the prime minister Joop den Uyl, to sing songs asking for safer streets.
 A characteristic is that the protests involved both the parents and children.

-One of the most remarkable protests took place outside Amsterdam’s Rijksmuseum in the mid-1970s, where thousands of participants all laid down with their, pretending to be dead.
+One of the most remarkable protests took place outside Amsterdam’s Rijksmuseum in the mid-1970s, where thousands of participants all laid down with their bicycles, pretending to be dead.

 The only room with a beginning and an end.
-Seeing the names of the children killed gives it grounding and the realisation of mortality; no longer just a number, they are real people.
+Displaying the names of the children killed gives it grounding and the realisation of mortality; no longer just a number, they are real people.